Ancamar/BootValidation/README.md

 # Further lines

 `BootValidation` package is still on development.
+The next aim is to set new features to vboot function like internal validation for non penalized regressions.